Lackawanna Cut-Off: Passenger

 The Cut-Off was a scenic highlight for passenger trains.
 Early in the 20th century, the DL&W's woman in white, Phoebe Snow, was featured in a poster that touted the new line and the Pequest Fill.
-At that time, and into the early diesel era (late 1940s), the Lackawanna Limited was the railroad's premier train.
-It was later joined by the Pocono Express, the Owl, and the Twilight.
-While the Lackawanna only operated mainline passenger trains between Hoboken, New Jersey, and Buffalo, New York, passengers could transfer to and from other railroads at Buffalo.
-For example, the Nickel Plate offered through sleeper service to St. Louis and Kansas City, Missouri, via the Lackawanna.
+The Lackawanna Limited, the railroad's premier train into the early diesel era of the late 1940s, was later joined by the Pocono Express, the Owl, and the Twilight.
+The Lackawanna operated mainline passenger trains between Hoboken, New Jersey, and Buffalo, New York, where passengers could transfer to and from other railroads.
+For example, the Nickel Plate offered through sleeper service to St. Louis and Kansas City, Missouri.

-In 1949, the Lackawanna began modernizing its mainline passenger coaches.
-The railroad had already begun replacing steam engines with diesels in 1946, starting with mainline passenger trains.
-The Lackawanna Limited was also modernized and renamed the Phoebe Snow, helping breathe freshness back into a passenger train program that had seen only modest improvements since the 1930s.
+In 1949, the Lackawanna began to replace steam engines with diesels, starting with mainline passenger trains.
+Three years later, the railroad began modernizing its mainline passenger coaches.
+The Lackawanna Limited was modernized and renamed the Phoebe Snow, helping breathe freshness into a passenger train program that had seen only modest improvements since the 1930s.
 The Phoebe Snow would run for 11 years as a DL&W train and then as an Erie Lackawanna train from 1963 until November 1966.
-The Lake Cities, ironically a former Erie Railroad train, became the last regularly scheduled passenger train on the Cut-Off, making its last run on January 6, 1970.

-The only station on the Cut-Off at which mainline passenger trains would stop was Blairstown.
-Blairstown was also the first stop on westbound trains where passengers were permitted to disembark (i.e. westbound passengers boarding and detraining east of Blairstown were required to use suburban train service instead).
-This explains why Blairstown was the first stop listed on the destination board at the boarding gate at Hoboken for trains travelling via Scranton.
+The only station on the Cut-Off at which mainline passenger trains stopped was Blairstown, which was also the first stop on westbound trains where passengers were permitted to disembark (i.e., westbound passengers boarding and detraining east of Blairstown were required to use suburban train service instead).
+Blairstown was the first stop listed on the destination board at the boarding gate at Hoboken for trains traveling via Scranton.
 In later years, Blairstown had a somewhat unusual facet of operation: any trains arriving after the station agent went home for the night would automatically activate the station platform lights as the train entered the signal block.
 This practice was abandoned after passenger service ended.

+The Lake Cities, a former Erie Railroad train, became the last regularly scheduled passenger train on the Cut-Off, and made its final run on January 6, 1970.